wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.14.62 =
+Improved rewrite compatibility of session check for the Brute-Force Protection Installation.

 = 4.14.59 =
 Improved session check for the Brute-Force Protection and support for Multisite menu.